-Only weeks from the release date the release of the Gutenberg editor into WordPress is postponed by two weeks according to the latest informations from wordpress.org.
+Only weeks from the release of the new Gutenberg editor WordPress is postponed by two weeks according to the latest informations from wordpress.org.

 Several influencers in the WordPress community have been outspoken about Gutenberg not yet being ready for release.